Cookie-AutoDelete/Cookie-AutoDelete/README.md

 ## Internationalization (i18n)

-Translate Cookie AutoDelete in your language!
+Translate Cookie AutoDelete in your language or help fix a translation!

 1. Copy and paste the "/src/_locales/en" folder.
 2. Rename the newly copied folder to the language codes found [here](https://developer.chrome.com/webstore/i18n?csw=1#localeTable)